FabienCarmagnac/ts-kafka/README.md

 # ts-kafka
 timeseries c++ lib for kafka, as a [librdkafka](https://github.com/edenhill/librdkafka) wrapper.

-# State of the project : PRE-ALPHA
+# State of the project : DRAFT !!!
+DO NOT USE IT YET !!!

 ### Use case